espruino/EspruinoDocs/info/File Converter.md

 This page helps you to convert a file into a quoted JavaScript string of bytes.

+**NOTE:** The [Web IDE](/ide) now provides a 'Storage' window which allows you to upload/download files from an on-chip filesystem.
+This would normally be the preferred way to upload files to Espruino if it doesn't make sense to put them directly into a Templated String.

 It's useful if:

 * You're [making a webserver](/Internet) and you want to encode an image in a string.